vectorsize/lygia-td/README.md

 ## Versioning
 > current version is `v.1.0.0`

-This port will include static snapshots of the upstream repository and will be updated on every release porviding mathing versions for each release.
+This port will include static snapshots of the upstream repository and will be updated on every release porviding matching versions for each release.

 ## Usage